jeffchiou/website/src/blog/2021-values/2021-values.md

 4. Completion

-   I used to be rather perfectionistic, but made great strides in 2020 regarding finishing things.
+   I used to be rather perfectionistic, but made large strides in 2020 regarding finishing things.
+I would like to keep it up for 2021.

 5. Connection

-   I'd like to express how much I value my friends and family
+   I'd like to express how much I value my friends and family.

 ### Commentary